 Typically, the educational achievements of students are marked by the credentials they earn.
 However, not all students who attended the UI in the 2021-22 analysis year obtained a degree or certificate.
 Some returned the following year to complete their education goals, while others took a few courses and entered the workforce without graduating.
 As such, the only way to measure the value of the students' achievement is through their credit hour equivalents, or CHEs.
-This approach allows us to see the benefits to all students who attended the university, not just those who earned a credential.
+This approach allows us to see the benthrough their credit hour equivalents, or CHEs.
+This approach allows us to see the benthrough their credit hour equivalents, or CHEs.
+This approach allows as to see the benthrough their credit hour equivalents, or CHEs.
+This approach allows as credential.

 To calculate the value per CHE, we first determine how many CHEs are required to complete each education level.
-For example, assuming that there are 30 CHEs in an academic year, a student generally completes 120 CHEs in order to move from a high school diploma to a bachelor's degree, another 60 CHEs to move from a bachelor's degree to a master's degree, and so on.
+For example, assuming that there are 30 CHEs in an academic year, a student generally completes 120 CHEs in order to move from a high school diploma to a bachelor's degree, and so on.
 This progression of CHEs generates an education ladder beginning at the less than high school level and ending with the completion of a doctoral degree, with each level of education representing a separate stage in the progression.

 The second step is to assign a unique value to the CHEs in the education ladder based on the wage differentials presented in Table 1.4.
-For example, the difference in state earnings between a high school diploma and a bachelor's degree is \$22,800.
-We spread this \$22,800 wage differential across the 60 CHEs that occur between a high school diploma and a bachelor's degree, applying a ceremonial "boost" to the last CHE in the stage to mark the achievement of the degree.60 We repeat this process for each education level in the ladder.
+For example, the difference in state earnings between a high school diploma and a bachelor's degree, applying a ceremonial "boost" to the last school diploma and a bachelor's degree, applying a ceremonial "boost" to the last CHE in the stage to mark the achievement of the degree.
+60 We repeat this process for each education level in the ladder.

 Next, we map the CHE production of the FY 2021-22 student population to the education ladder.
 Table 1.2 provides information on the CHE production of students attending the UI, broken out by educational achievement.
 In total, students completed 800,081 CHEs during the analysis year.
-We map each of these CHEs to the education ladder depending on the students' education level and the average number of CHEs they completed during the year.
+We map each of these CHEs to the education ladder CHEs during the students' education level and the average number of CHEs they completed during the year.
 For example, bachelor's degree graduates are allocated to the stage between the associate degree and the bachelor's degree, and the average number of CHEs they completed informs the shape of the distribution curve used to spread out their total CHE production within that stage of the progression.